InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Principal component analysis (PCA)

-In this phase we are looking to reduce dimensionality of Vulnerability Factors within a Pathways Domain.
+In this phase we are looking to reduce dimensionality of Vulnerability variables within a Pathways Domain.
 From this phase forward, the analyses are conducted separately for each Segmentation strata.
 The PDF outputs help us determine the following:

 * Wich variables are highly correlated with each other and can be dropped from the next (LCA) phase?
-* Do we have Vulnerability Factors from each Domain included before we move to the LCA phase?
+* Do we have Vulnerability variables from each Domain included before we move to the LCA phase?
 * Are the data types correct?

 **Scripts used:** The parent script 5_principal_component_analysis.R calls the function defined in functions/fun_pca_output.R